d-bow/Letterboxd-Watchlist-Streaming-Locations/README.md

 The films are listed in order from the oldest on your watchlist to newly added.

 If a film is available to stream, it includes a ✅ and specifies where it can be watched.
-If a film is not available to stream, it includes a ❌ and states that it can't be found on whatever services you specified.
+If a film is not available to stream, it includes a ❌ and states that it can't be found on the services you specified.
 If the movie couldn't be located at all (might still be in theatres, too obscure, etc.), it includes a ❓.
 Check out ilikecandy's_Watchlist.txt for a full sample file.